Riri (album)

-Riri (stylized as RIRI) is the eponymous debut studio album by Japanese singer Riri, released February 14, 2018, by Sony Music Associated Records.
+Riri (stylized as RIRI) is the debut studio album by Japanese singer Riri, released February 14, 2018, by Sony Music Associated Records.
 The album served as her major label debut following a record deal with Sony Music Entertainment Japan.

 Three promotional singles were released prior to the release of the album.
 The first, a remix of "Rush" was released in November 2017.
 A second promotional single, "Keep Up" was released in December and a third, "Crush on You" was released in January 2018.

 Upon its release, the album peaked at number 34 on the Oricon Albums Chart and number 18 on the Billboard Japan Hot Albums chart.

 Background

 In 2016, Riri was discovered by Japanese-American singer-songwriter Ai and her recently launched talent agency, The Mic-a-holics, after winning a talent contest.
 Later that year, Riri released her debut extended play I Love to Sing under the agency.
 In 2017, her second EP Rush was released by The Mic-a-holics.
 Unlike her previous EP, Rush charted in Japan, debuting and peaking at number 70 on the Billboard Japan Hot Albums chart.
 Riri ultimately was scouted by Sony Music Japan and eventually was signed to Sony Music Associated Records.